 I believe that we, myself included, only hang on to the World Cup and continental championships because we are romantics.
 We miss the glamour of the France vs England games, the mouthwatering Argentina vs Brasil clasicos.
 We want to pretend we still live in the days when football players made a modest living and representing your home country was the pinnacle of a player’s career.

 The truth is that the beautiful game has been globalized, whether we like it or not.
-One way to keep international games alive is to Football Associations from each country offer contracts to eligible players.
-The players’ salaries would be paid for by the respective FA and would not be expected to play at a club level.
+One way to keep international games alive is to allow football associations from each country the opportunity to offer contracts to eligible players.
+The players’ salaries would be paid for by the respective football association and would not be expected to play at a club level.